Enter Bird's Name in Search Box:

 Picture yourself, walking or driving past a house and you see an assortment of birds gathering in its backyard.
 This may very well be the result of a carefully chosen birdfeeder.
 There is no other sure way to attract birds quite like, a well-placed birdfeeder or birdfeeders, depending on the amount or variety of birds you wish to attract.
 You will likely see a greater variety of birds by putting out more than one birdfeeder filled with different types of birdseed.

 These models of feeders use the principles of weight or leverage to prevent the larger birds and squirrels from accessing the food.
-Some models, such as the one in the picture, use an adjustable spring unit to close the ports to the bird food when a certain size bird or squirrel attempts to rest on the perch and access the feed.
+Some models, such as the one pictured, use an adjustable spring unit to close the ports to the bird food when a certain size bird or squirrel attempts to rest on the perch and access the feed.

 The caged birdfeeder design has a wire mesh surrounding the entrances to the feeding stations, preventing larger birds, squirrels and even deer from accessing the bird food.